 1. Have a repayment plan in place

 Always work out a proper repayment plan before you apply for a loan.
 Don’t just borrow money and assume you are able to pay it off one way or the other.
 That’s precisely how one loan can lead to another.
 Eventually, it becomes a vicious cycle.
 Therefore, borrow only when you really have to and be sure to know how and when you’ll finish repaying the loan.
+Here are 4 consequences of skipping loan payments.

 2. A lower interest rate doesn’t always mean a cheaper loan